 Did your kid wake up today with a sneezing fit and watery eyes?
-And you think it’s cold infection due to change in weather that searching for the antihistamine medicines in your medicine box?
+And you think it’s cold infection due to change in weather and searching for the antihistamine medicines in your medicine box?
 Hold on, mind the time of year, it could be the seasonal allergies that have similar symptoms as common cold but need different treatment.

 Seasonal allergies, also called hay fevers, are different from environmental allergies.
-While environmental allergies are based on the surroundings and exposures to dust mites, cobwebs, cockroaches, pets, etc. and can attack any time, seasonal allergies are specific to different seasons of a year.
+While environmental allergies are based on the surroundings and exposures to dust mites, cobwebs, cockroaches, pets, etc. and can attack any time, these allergies are specific to different seasons of a year.

-There are multiple types of seasonal allergies that strike at different times of a year depending upon growth of specific allergens in the air at those times.
+There are multiple types of allergies that strike at different times of a year depending upon growth of specific allergens in the air at those times.
 However, it will affect one if s(he) is allergic to those allergens.

 Generally speaking, seasonal allergies are the allergies from different types of pollens that emerge at different time of year.
 Pollen is a fine male reproductive powder secreted by the flowers of trees and plants that is infused in the air in order to fertilize other flowers of the same species in order to produce seeds.
 People can be allergic to one or more types of pollens.

 Spring allergies - Happens due to pollens of trees like Alder, Ash, Aspen, Beech, Cedar, Elm, Cypress, etc.